TBD54566975/did-dht/spec/spec.md

 [Mainline DHT](https://en.wikipedia.org/wiki/Mainline_DHT), specifically [[ref:BEP44]] to store records.
 This DID method uses [[ref:Pkarr]] to store _DID Documents_.

-As [[ref:Pkarr]] states, mainline is chosen for the following reasons:
+As [[ref:Pkarr]] states, mainline is used for the following reasons:

 1. It has a proven track record of 15 years.
 2. It is the biggest DHT in existence with an estimated 10 million nodes.